 Sand Lake is a tiny village located in the state of Michigan.
 With a population of 521 people and two constituent neighborhoods, Sand Lake is the 555th largest community in Michigan.
 Sand Lake has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Sand Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sand Lake is a village of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Sand Lake who work in sales jobs (13.11%), personal care services (11.65%), and management occupations (11.17%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Sand Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sand Lake is a village of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Sand Lake who work in sales jobs (15.79%), management occupations (14.74%), and office and administrative support (9.47%).

 As is often the case in a small village, Sand Lake doesn't have a public transportation system that people use for their commute.

 The people who call Sand Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sand Lake residents report their race to be White, followed by Native American.
-Important ancestries of people in Sand Lake include Irish, English, Dutch, and Polish.
+The greatest number of Sand Lake residents report their race to be White.
+Important ancestries of people in Sand Lake include English, Dutch, Irish, and Polish.

 The most common language spoken in Sand Lake is English.
 Other important languages spoken here include Spanish and German.